eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 On Windows this can be done using OSGeo4W or Anaconda.

 ### OSGeo4W
-I have used OSGeo4W for many years to install both QGIS and GDAL.
+OSGeo4W is a package managers for GIS tools and can be used to install both QGIS and GDAL.
 1. Download and install OSGeo4W making sure GDAL gets installed (https://www.osgeo.org/projects/osgeo4w/)
 2. Start the OSGeo4W cmd window.
 The default path for this is C:\OSGeo4W64\OSGeo4W.bat
 3. Test that GDAL installed OK by running: `gdalinfo --version` You should get something like: GDAL 3.4.1, released 2021/12/27
-4. `cd <directory to this script (convert.py)>`
+4. `cd <directory to the scripts (src\02-local\01-convert.py)>`
-5. `python convert.py`
+5. `python 01-convert.py`

 If you have trouble with GDAL from OSGeo4W (which sometime happens) you can install GDAL via Anaconda.